Coffee: Good or Bad?

 Recall that aforementioned yang energy?
 It’s worth noting that TCM contends it’s a decidedly male energy.
 And while men can thrive on coffee without consequence due to their 24-hour hormone cycle, women can potentially have physiological barriers to enjoying caffeine.
 The gene responsible for metabolizing caffeine is called CYP1A2.
 It’s the same gene that metabolizes estrogen, and it makes an enzyme to break down caffeine efficiently in the liver.
 Those who have a variant to the gene—you can do an at-home genetic test if you’re curious, but research shows about half of the population is included—are known as “slow metabolizers.”
 Because their livers spend a lot more resources and energy excreting the caffeine, they can experience adverse effects, most notably a jittery, anxious, wired feeling, or running off to the bathroom with the quickness.
 That wired feeling is inflammation, mixed with a spike in cortisol and insulin, which can last up to 24 hours.
 This upsets deep REM sleep, and inevitably you’re left reaching for coffee the next day, out of necessity, repeating a pattern that is tough on the body.
 While men are led by a 24-hour hormone cycle, women have a four-part, 28-day cycle.
 Going off-kilter by a couple of days can impede the month’s hormonal rhythm.
 Plus, if you experience hormone-related issues like fibroids, PMS, PCOS, or Endometriosis, your liver is doing double duty by straining to metabolize the coffee and estrogen with the same enzyme that isn’t extraordinarily efficient.

 The science of caffeine’s inner workings aside, we don’t vilify foods, nor do we have a “never-touch-this-to-my-lips” list.
 Fear and guilt are more toxic than anything on your plate (or in your mug).
 We turn our focus, instead, to moderation, and an unyielding lust for the best in quality.
-Coffee’s many touted health benefits— namely, that it’s neuroprotective and rich with antioxidants—comes into play when you reach for small-batch, organic beans.
+Coffee’s many touted health benefits— namely, that it’s neuroprotective and rich with antioxidants—comes into play when you reach for small-batch, biodynamic, organic beans.
 A commitment to choosing organic is especially important here, as coffee is one of the most pesticide and chemically-laden crops.
-Try to purchase whole beans, which stay fresh longer and retain their nutrients.
+Try to purchase whole beans from a single, which stay fresh longer, retain their nutrients, and are less susceptible to mycotoxins.

 Then when it’s time to sit down and savor, aim to drink your coffee mindfully.
 Avoid using it to overcompensate for a wildly overbooked schedule or a restless night of sleep—both scenarios in which a hit of caffeine is not doing your body many favors.
 Below, we offer three ways to partake in a coffee ritual, with only one recipe involving coffee at all.
 Embrace all the ceremony of your morning cup plus a few delicious ingredients that you may discover to be a welcome departure from the run-of-the-mill drip.